-Even though the surgeon may talk to family or friends right after surgery is done, you will still spend 1 - 2 hours after surgery in a recovery room before going to your room.
+Even though the surgeon may talk to family or friends right after surgery is done, you will still spend 1 to 2 hours after surgery in a recovery room before going to your room.
 You will likely wake up tired and groggy.

 You will have a large dressing (bandage) over your incision (cut) and part of your leg.
-A small drainage tube may be placed during surgery to help drain blood that collects in your knee joint after surgery.
+A small drainage tube may be placed during surgery to help drain blood that collects in your joint after surgery.

 You will have an IV (a catheter, or tube, that is inserted into a vein, usually in your arm).
 You will receive fluids through the IV until you are able to drink on your own.
 You will slowly resume a normal diet.

 You may have a Foley catheter inserted into your bladder to drain urine.
-Usually it is removed the day after surgery.
-You may have some difficulty passing your urine after the tube is removed.
-Make sure you tell the nurse if you feel bloated.
+Most of the time, it is removed the day after surgery.
+You may have some trouble passing your urine after the tube is removed.
+Make sure you tell the nurse if you feel that your bladder is full.

 You may be taught how to use a device called a spirometer and do deep breathing and coughing exercises.
 Doing these exercises will help prevent pneumonia.

 Your provider will prescribe pain medicines to control your pain.

 - You can expect to have some amount of discomfort after surgery.
 The amount of pain varies from person to person.